A War Between Peoples

 In Iraq and Afghanistan, this approach led to defeat for the vastly superior American military.
 Admirably, the Americans weren’t willing to impose victory on a people who didn’t quite deserve defeat.
 The approach (in hindsight) should have been to punish the Taliban and then just leave.

 Israel doesn’t have the same options as the Americans.
 We can’t just leave.
-In reality, the Jews of the Arab World (99.8% of them) did just leave.
+The Jews of the Arab World (99.8% of them) did just leave.
 They left the Arab world and came to Israel where they now form a majority of the population.
-They don’t have anyplace else to go.
+Now, they don’t have anyplace else to go.
 Thus, the American strategy won’t work.

 That leaves only a few options.